d-baublys/portfolio_site/README.md

 - **Hosting:** Railway

 ## Lessons
-- Ensuring usability in a non-scrollable environment across different screen sizes and orientations
-- Using the `clip-path` CSS property and exploring its limits
+- Adapting JSX-based components into vanilla HTML, CSS, and JavaScript
 - Implementing background `audio` effects during user interaction
 - Obtaining a custom domain and integrating with Cloudflare

 ## Demonstrates
 - Creation of interesting and appealing front-end features
-- Accommodating various screen sizes and orientations by considering height and aspect ratio
+- Accommodating various screen sizes and orientations
 - Mindfulness about accessibility by making custom elements keyboard-interactive
 - Creating a more unique user experience by selecting and setting subtle `audio` on user interaction
 - Ability to deploy to production using a cloud platform